wptrainingteam/learn-wp-content/developer-learning-pathway/introduction-to-wordpress-blocks/01-getting-set-up-for-block-development.md

 Besides your local WordPress installation and a code editor, there are some additional tools you need to develop blocks.

+You need a terminal, to run commands.

+And you need an installation of Node.js and npm.

 ## All about the terminal

 The first thing you will need is access to a terminal to run commands.